pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 Some commands are so common (e.g., SystemInfo) that they deserve to be at the top of the menu areas.

-Add common macros for tracing.
+Added a new Macro menu with common macros for tracing.

 ## Version 1.12